LunarLogic/git-workshop/slides.md

 * pull = fetch + merge
 * git pull --rebase = fetch + rebase
 * git pull --rebase --ff-only (will back out in case of conflicts)

-Workflow

-* gco -b my-feature-name
-* work on your branch:
-* frequent small commits
-* diff before commiting to check
-* use amend if needed
-* concise & meaningful commit messages
-* when work is done, check if any clean up is needed
-* use interactive rebase to squash/remove/edit commits
-* push to remote
-* open a "pull request" on github (as in "I want you to pull in my changes")
-* if merge to master is not trivial: back-merge or rebase your branch
-* after rebase push with force (only your branch)
-* NEVER force push master/production or any branch which is shared with others

 Dealing with fuckups